resoursea/api/README.md

 * Initial state of Resources are optional, if not defined a new empty instance will be injected.

-* The constructor method `Init` is optional, if not declared the initial state, or a new empty instance will be injected.
+* The constructor method `New` is optional, if not declared the initial state, or a new empty instance will be injected.

 * The first argument of a Go *struct* method is the *struct* itself, it means that for mapped methods the instance of the Resource will be always injected as the first argument.